UpdateHub/updatehub.github.io/docs/quick-starting-with-raspberrypi3.md

 and type this:

-!!! danger ""

-    Check the name of the SD card before executing the command below!
+!!! danger "Check the name of the SD card before executing the command below!"

-!!! tip ""

-    You can check the device name that correspond to SD card using command `dmesg`
+!!! tip "You can check the device name that correspond to SD card using command `dmesg`"

 ```
 zcat updatehub-image-base-raspberrypi3.wic.gz | sudo dd of=/dev/sdX